Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Preserving your cognitive health starts with the choices you make every day.
 Partnering with Aviv Clinics is just one of them.
 Contact our medical team to learn how we can help you.

 Technology is advancing at a shockingly rapid pace.
-Screens are now a staple of our daily lives–we have them all over our homes, in the office, and in our pockets.
-We use them to communicate, do business, shop, entertain ourselves, and more.
+Screens are now a staple of our daily lives — we interact with them everywhere: at home, in the office, and in our pockets.
+We use them to communicate, conduct business, shop, entertain ourselves, and more.

-Between booming technology, the ever-increasing pace of life in general, and rising rates of ADHD diagnoses, many people may wonder–are our attention spans diminishing?
-In other words, could technology be negatively affecting our brain health?
+Between booming technology, the ever-increasing pace of life in general, and rising rates of ADHD diagnoses, many people may wonder if our attention spans are diminishing.
+Could technology be negatively affecting our brain health?

 To some extent, we aren’t sure yet how technology affects us, cognitively or socially.